platformio/platformio-docs/ide/atom.rst

 * Serial Port Monitor
 * Built-in Terminal with :ref:`core` and CLI tool (``pio``, ``platformio``)

-PlatformIO IDE is based on GitHub's `Atom <https://atom.io>`_ source code editor that's modern, approachable, yet hackable to the core; a tool you can customize to do anything but also use productively without ever touching a config file.
+`Atom <https://atom.io>`_ is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.

 .. image:: ../_static/ide-atom-platformio.png
     :target: ../_images/ide-atom-platformio.png